null

 Make a list of family members who live away from home and neighbors who may need assistance.
 Check on them and arrange for help if they need it.

-Always keep your vehicle tanks at least half full.
+Especially in the winter, always keep your vehicle tanks at least half full.
 Unexpected outages may leave you unable to buy fuel for your cars or other needs.
 Store fuel for generators in a safe place and keep extra cans available.
 Ahead of a planned blackout, buy enough fuel for your generator to last the duration of the blackout.
 Add stabilizer to gasoline you plan to store longer than 30 days.
+Large propane tanks up to 100 pounds can add days of runtime to your generator.

 Keep a minimum three-day supply of nonperishable food for everyone in the household, including pets.
 A five-day supply is better.
 This is true for homes with or without a generator because many retail operations will close and purchasing supplies becomes difficult.
 Freeze dried meals, canned and packaged goods including meats, vegetables, fruits, and cereals.
 Many options available include shelf-stable powdered milk products.
 Plan and put together an emergency preparedness kit to cover any disaster, emergency, or power outage.